Hamilton-Verstappen Formula 1 duel hits the track in Texas

 There’s been rampant speculation that Andretti will attempt to move 21-year-old American IndyCar driver Colton Herta to F1 if he can get Herta the license required to compete.
 But even without Herta there still may be an American driver on the way.

-Williams said Friday it signed 20-year-old Logan Sargeant to its driver development academy after three seasons in Formula 3.
-F1 hasn’t had an American driver since Alexander Rossi’s brief stint with Manor at the end of 2015.
+Williams on Friday said it signed 20-year-old Logan Sargeant to its driver development academy after three seasons in Formula 3.
+F1 hasn’t had an American driver since Alexander Rossi’s brief stint with Sauber at the end of 2015.

 “We expect him to move up fast,” Williams Chief Executive Jost Capito said.
 “We will have a good program for him.”